top of page

 2. Online banking

 Many banks offer an online banking service (via an app) that allows us to oversee and manage multiple accounts.
-As long as we have the person’s authorisation, we can oversee their spending and transactions while on-the-go, and pay bills on their behalf.
+As long as we have the person’s authorisation, we can oversee their spending and transactions from anywhere, and pay bills on their behalf.

 It’s worth speaking to the bank to see if they offer online banking and bill payments for multiple accounts.